 How Does A 4-Ton Heat Pump Work?

-A 4-ton heat pump works by transferring heat from one place to another, rather than generating it by burning fuel.
-This process allows it to function as both an air conditioner and a heater.
+A 4-ton heat pump works by transferring heat between the indoors and outdoors rather than burning fossil fuels to generate it.
+This dual-function capability allows a single electric system to replace both a traditional air conditioner and a standard heater.

-- In cooling mode, it operates like a standard central air conditioner, pulling heat from your indoor air and releasing it outside.
+- Cooling mode: In summer, it acts like a powerful central air conditioner, extracting heat from indoor air and releasing it outside.

-- In heating mode, the process reverses.
-It extracts heat from the outdoor air—even in cold weather—and transfers it inside to warm your home.
+- Heating mode: In winter, the cycle reverses.
+It captures heat from the outdoor air—even in cold temperatures—and moves it inside to warm your home.

-Because it moves heat instead of creating it, an electric heat pump is a highly efficient and environmentally friendly solution for year-round comfort.
+Because it moves heat instead of creating it from scratch, an electric heat pump is a highly efficient, eco-friendly solution for year-round climate control.
 Learn more about how heat pumps work.

 What Size Home Is a 4-Ton Heat Pump Right For?